StellarFw/Identify/spec.md

 2. If the `active` field is set to `false`, thrown the `InactiveAccountError`.
 3. If the hashed password (input field) doesn't match with the `password` field of the found user, throw the `InvalidCredentialsError`.
 4. Generate a new valid JSON Web Token.
+    1. That expires passed the time set on the `identify.expiresIn` configuration.
+    2. That contains the user model.
 5. Remove the `password` field from the output data.
 6. Execute the event `identify.afterLogin` with the authenticated user and the created token.
 7. Return a success message with the logged user and the valid token.